joshestein/arghus/README.md

 but she knows you and she can hear the fear in your voice.
 What does she do when 'you' ask her to transfer money to the phone you're calling with?

 These sorts of scams are coming.
-Real-time conversations with a cloned voice scare me.
+Cloned voices scare me.
 So I wanted to build something to defend against them.

 ## What